XNash/neuralstark/README.md

 # NeuralStark

-NeuralStark is a multi-platform AI assistant designed to provide intelligent assistance, manage knowledge bases, and process documents.
-It features a web-based frontend built with React and a powerful Python backend handling AI/ML tasks, document parsing, and data management.
+NeuralStark is a multi-platform AI assistant powered by **Xynorash**, an AI agent trained by NeuralStark to help professionals with their firm, societies, or work data.
+Xynorash provides intelligent assistance, manages knowledge bases, processes documents, and generates dynamic data visualizations.

 ## Features

-*   **Intelligent AI Assistance:** Leverage AI/ML capabilities for various tasks.
+*   **Intelligent AI Assistance (Xynorash)**:
-*   **Knowledge Base Management:** Organize and query internal and external documents.
+    *   **RAG-based Conversational AI**: Xynorash leverages Retrieval-Augmented Generation (RAG) to provide context-aware and accurate responses based on your internal and external documents.
+    *   **Multilingual Support**: Configured to understand and respond in French, facilitating seamless interaction.
+    *   **Tool-Use Capabilities**: Xynorash can utilize specialized tools for tasks like generating PDF reports (financial reviews, quotes) and creating interactive data visualizations.
+*   **Comprehensive Knowledge Base Management**:
-*   **Document Parsing:** Process and extract information from various document formats (PDF, DOCX, ODT, XLSX, etc.).
+    *   **Multi-format Document Processing**: Automatically processes and extracts information from a wide range of document formats including PDF, DOCX, ODT, XLSX, CSV, Markdown, and JSON.
+    *   **Automated Management**: Features a file system watcher that monitors knowledge base directories for new, modified, or deleted documents, ensuring the vector store is always up-to-date.
+*   **Dynamic Data Visualization**:
+    *   **Interactive Canvas Generation**: Generate various types of charts (bar, pie, combo charts), tables, and dashboards directly from your data.
+The `CanvasGenerator` tool provides pure JSON output for seamless frontend integration.
-*   **Web User Interface:** Intuitive and responsive frontend for interaction.
+*   **Web User Interface**: An intuitive and responsive frontend built with React for easy interaction with Xynorash.
-*   **Asynchronous Task Processing:** Utilizes Celery for background tasks.
+*   **Asynchronous Task Processing**: Utilizes Celery for efficient background tasks, ensuring the application remains responsive during heavy workloads like document indexing.

 ## Technologies Used